John-Abbott-College/6P3-Notes/wk3/6-analog-vs-digital.md

 IoT systems typically work with electrical signals encoded in voltage levels.

-Microcontrollers are often used to process these signals because they often have an integrated ACD.
+Every hardware that converts from analog to digital (and vice-versa) needs to have an appropriate ACD device.

-ADCs can vary greatly between microcontrollers.
-The ADC on the Arduino UNO (see previous lesson) is a 10-bit ADC meaning it has the ability to detect 1,024 (2^10) discrete analog levels.
-Some microcontrollers have 8-bit ADCs (2^8 = 256 discrete levels) and some have 16-bit ADCs (2^16 = 65,536 discrete levels).
+Microcontrollers are often used to process these signals because they often have an integrated ACD and they are very inexpensive.

 ## Exercises

 ### Exercise 1

 Considering the analog signal below.
 The signal is being sampled in a program at 2Hz (2 times/sec) with the help of an ADC that has 6-bit resolution.
 The ADC can handle up to 8V signals.

 A) What are the voltages being sampled by the ADC?